 Without the typical ways to stay connected with families, how do you get to know parents?
 How do you prevent a family from falling through the cracks?
 If you want families to get a sense of your school’s culture so they feel comfortable re-enrolling, you must find ways to stay connected with families even during this challenging time.

-Use this list of 12 tips to help you stay connected with families and improve your communication for 2021.
+Use this list of 12 tips to help you stay connected with families and improve your communication for the upcoming school year.

 1. Take Advantage of Social Media